 FATMAP difficulty grade

-While the Lost Sierras are packed with stunning alpine lakes, if you're looking for a remote lake that requires some serious work to access it (thereby keeping most of the crowds away), consider this 6.1-mile round-trip hike to Jamison Lake.
+While the Lost Sierras are packed with stunning alpine lakes, if you're looking for a remote lake that requires some serious work to access it (thereby keeping most of the crowds away), consider this 6.1-mile round-trip run to Jamison Lake.

 The Jamison Creek Trail to Jamison Lake begins by ascending a series of massive rock steps.